Nearsoft/automation-school/Java-Chapters/Chapter-05/README.md

 Example 2:

+This exampple demonstrates that the for statement is capable of declare multiple variables in the initialization section and to execute multiple statements in the iteration or update section.

 ![for-example2.png](images/for-example2.png)

+Solution:

 ```java
 for(int num1=0, num2=2; num1 < 4; num1++, num2 = num2 + 2, System.out.println(" end of iteration")){